WICG/navigation-api/README.md

   1. Send the information about the URL/state update to `doSinglePageAppNav()`, which will use it to modify the current document.
   1. After that UI update is done, potentially asynchronously, notify the app and the browser about the navigation's success or failure.
 - Cross-document normal navigations (including those via `appHistory.push()` or `appHistory.update()`):
   1. Prevent the browser handling, which would unload the document and create a new one from the network.
+Instead, immediately change the URL bar/`location.href`/`appHistory.current`, while staying on the same document.
-  1. Instead, send the information about the navigation to `doSinglePageAppNav()`, which will use it to modify the current document.
+  1. Send the information about the navigation to `doSinglePageAppNav()`, which will use it to modify the current document.
   1. After that UI update is done, potentially asynchronously, notify the app and the browser about the navigation's success or failure.
 - Cross-document form submissions:
   1. Prevent the browser handling, which would unload the document and create a new one from the network.
+Instead, immediately change the URL bar/`location.href`/`appHistory.current`, while staying on the same document.
-  1. Instead, send the form data to `processFormDataAndUpdateUI()`, which will use it to modify the current document.
+  1. Send the form data to `processFormDataAndUpdateUI()`, which will use it to modify the current document.
   1. After that UI update is done, potentially asynchronously, notify the app and the browser about the navigation's success or failure.

 Notice also how by passing through the `AbortSignal` found in `e.signal`, we ensure that any aborted navigations abort the associated fetch as well.